Magnesium Mining

 MAGNESIUM PRODUCTION IN THE WORLD :

-Although magnesium bearing ores are found all over the world, the biggest producer of magnesium is known to be China.
-Magnesium is mined in China following other countries like North Korea, Russia, Canada, Austria and USA.
-China being rich in magnesite content is the reason why it continues to be the extremely huge producer of magnesium in the world, leaving the other countries behind.
-Also, magnesium-bearing brines are estimated to constitute a resource in the billions of tons, and magnesium can be recovered from seawater at many places along the world's coastlines.
-Highly concentrated magnesium reserves are found to be only in three countries- Russia, China and Korea.
-The United States also contribute to magnesium reserves as the Dead Sea and the Great Salt Lake in Utah are abundant in magnesium resources.
-The topmost countries ranking accordingly in first five positions are as follows:
+Although magnesium-bearing ores are abundant worldwide, China stands out as the largest producer of magnesium.
+China's magnesium mining operations surpass those of other countries such as North Korea, Russia, Canada, Austria, and the USA.
+China's substantial magnesite reserves contribute significantly to its status as the leading global magnesium producer, overshadowing other nations.
+Additionally, magnesium-bearing brines are estimated to be a resource in the billions of tons, with magnesium recoverable from seawater along coastlines worldwide.
+However, highly concentrated magnesium reserves are primarily found in three countries: Russia, China, and Korea.
+The United States also plays a significant role in magnesium reserves, with the Dead Sea and the Great Salt Lake in Utah boasting abundant magnesium resources.
+The top five countries, ranked accordingly, are as follows:

 Rank